mogismog/PyAnalog/README.md

 PyAnalog
 ========

 Module used to generate weather forecasts based on analogs.
+Mixes Python and Fortran 90 subroutines.

 Requires: